Qwilt/terraform-provider-qwilt/examples/playground/qwilt-import/README.md

 # Qwilt Import Resource Example

-This is a simple example demonstrating how to import 1 site, site configuration, certificate, and activation resource.
+This is a simple example demonstrating how to import a single site, site configuration, certificate, and activation resource.

-First, make sure your QCDN_API_KEY env variable is set (this is the recommended method for authentication.
+First, make sure your QCDN_API_KEY env variable is set.
+(This is the recommended authentication method.)
-See other authentication alternatives in details in the provider documentation.
+For more information on authentication, see the provider documentation, which also covers alternative methods.

 ## Basic Import

-Basic import uses site_id to detect revison_id and publish_id automatically and spare the user the hussle of more complex commands.
+Basic import uses the site_id to automatically detect the revison_id and publish_id.

-The logic for qwilt_cdn_site_configuration is:
+The logic for determining which qwilt_cdn_site_configuration to import is:
-1. use published active revision_id (if available)
-2. use published last revision_id (if available)
-3. use latest revision_id (max revision_number)
+1. If there is an active published version, it is imported.
+2. If there is no active published version, the most recently published  version is imported.
+3. If the site has never been published, the most recently saved configuration version is imported.
+(The version with the highest revision_Id value - max revision_number.)

-The import is a rather manual operation.
-To complete the import process the following steps should be done for each resource:
+To complete the import process, implement the following steps for each resource:
-1. perform terraform import
+1. Make sure your QCDN_API_KEY env variable is set.
+2. Perform terraform import.
+(See below.)
-2. verify import completed successfully
+2. Verify the import was completed successfully.
-3. use attributes from terraform state to generate the configurable attributes in the .tf file for this resource
+3. Use the attribute values from the terraform state to generate the configurable attributes in the .tf file for the particular resource.
-4. change the id's to reference to allow implicit dependencies:
+4. Change the following id's to references to allow for implicit dependencies:
-   1. site_id in site_configuration
-   2. site_id, revision_id and cert_id in site_activation
+   - *site_id* in the *site_configuration* resource.
+   - *site_id*, *revision_id*, and *certificate_id* in the *site_activation* resource.
-5. run terraform plan - expect no changes
+5. Run ```terraform plan``` - expect no changes.

-To use it for step (1), define your API token and run:
+The Terraform import command for each of the resources:
 ```
 $ terraform import qwilt_cdn_certificate.example <cert_id> -var="token=<API Token>"
 $ terraform import qwilt_cdn_site.example <site_id> -var="token=<API Token>"